 In what immigration attorneys consider a “radical change,” U.S. Citizenship and Immigration Services (USCIS) has announced a new policy that could make it more difficult for foreign students and exchange visitors in the United States to obtain new visas in the future.
-This policy memorandum (technically titled “Accrual of Unlawful Presence and F, J, and M Nonimmigrants”) was publicly released on May 11, 2018, and is slated to take effect on Aug.
-9, 2018.
+This final policy memorandum (technically titled “Accrual of Unlawful Presence and F, J, and M Nonimmigrants”) was enacted on August 9, 2018.

 This new policy should NOT affect most spouses of U.S. citizens who came to the United States on a valid visa and now seek a marriage-based green card.
 That’s because for spouses of U.S. citizens, the marriage green card application process is the same whether they are undocumented because they “overstayed” their visas or whether they have legal immigration status.
 (Please note that there are additional barriers for spouses of U.S. citizens who entered the United States illegally, and for spouses of U.S. green card holders.)

 Under U.S. immigration law, there is a distinction between “violation of status” and “unlawful presence.”
 Basically, “violation of status” refers to an action that breaks the specific rules under which someone is allowed to be in the United States.
 “Unlawful presence” refers to a period of unauthorized time in the United States that triggers a particular negative consequence: Individuals who were “unlawfully present” for 180-365 days are barred from entering the United States for three years, while those unlawfully present for over a year are barred from returning for 10 years.
 (These are often called the “three- and ten-year bars” or just the “re-entry bars.”)
 This can create a major barrier to obtaining a green card, which often requires applying from abroad.